-Alpha Omega Alpha Honor Society American Medical Association (AMA) American Medical Student Association (AMSA) American Medical Women Association (AMWA) Asian Pacific American Medical Student Association (APAMSA) Christian Medical and Dental Association (CMDA) Latino Medical Student Association (LMSA) Medical Student Gay & Lesbian Organization (MedGlo) Student National Medical Association (SNMA)
+American Medical Association (AMA) American Medical Student Association (AMSA) American Medical Women's Association (AMWA) Asian Pacific American Medical Student Association (APAMSA) Christian Medical Student Association (formally CMDA) Latino Medical Student Association (LMSA) Pride Alliance at DGSOM/CDU

-Mission Statement: The AMA Chapter at UCLA DGSOM is the local chapter of the national AMA.
-The AMA chapter is dedicated to informing our student body about health policy and the major issues both at the state and national level.
-We pride ourselves on also transforming policy into action-- we look to support important initiatives that improve access to high quality care in our local LA community.
-As part of being in the AMA, we hope to cultivate a group of student leaders who can become effective advocates and public figures in the future.
-As part of the AMA board, students have the opportunity to attend the AMA National Meetings and network with prominent residents and physicians who are active policy makers and health services researchers.
+The American Medical Association (AMA) and California Medical Association (CMA) Chapter at UCLA DGSOM and CDU is the local chapter of the national AMA and state CMA.
+The AMA/CMA chapter is dedicated to informing our student body about leadership, health policy, and patient advocacy, as well as major contemporary medical issues at the regional, state, and national level.
+We pride ourselves on also transforming policy into action through important initiatives that improve access to high quality care in our local L.A. community, and resolutions for policy change at the state and national level.
+We have written and passed resolutions around preventing ICE from entering hospitals, anti-racism competencies in undergraduate medical education, and LGBTQI patient rights.
+As part of the AMA/CMA, we hope to cultivate a group of student leaders who can become effective advocates and public figures in the future.
+Students have the opportunity to attend the AMA National Meetings, CMA State Meetings, and network with prominent residents and physicians who are active policy makers and health services researchers.

 Back to top

-Mission Statement: The American Medical Women's Association (AMWA) is local, national and international organization of over 10,000 students and physicians dedicated to empowering women to lead in the advancement of health for all through leadership, advocacy, education, expertise, community organization, mentoring and strategic alliances.
+The American Medical Women's Association (AMWA) is local, national and international organization of over 10,000 students and physicians dedicated to empowering women to lead in the advancement of health for all through leadership, advocacy, education, expertise, community organization, mentoring and strategic alliances.

 At the David Geffen School of Medicine at UCLA, AMWA brings together the perspectives of medical students and faculty mentors to advocate for improved health access, women's health research, women's health education, violence prevention, and increased opportunities for all medical education, regardless of gender, race, socioeconomic status or sexual orientation.
 Through cooperative community projects, and policy efforts, the men and women of AMWA break down barriers to health and health education in the greater Los Angeles community.
 Through our selectives, trainings, networking and mentoring events, AMWA empowers the next generation of physicians to advance women's rights and human rights in the local and national realm, and sensitizes them to the unique psychosocial experiences of women relative to their health, and the health of their families.